Peaceful Hiking at Breakheart Reservation in Massachusetts

 Beautiful hiking just outside the city

 There are several hiking trails which intertwine to produce longer hikes.
 We probably hiked for 2 and a half hours.
 The views of the lake were gorgeous, unfortunately many of the trees still did not have any leaves.
 I imagine it would be quite scenic during the summer months with all green trees.
-The views of the Boston skyline from one of the 200 feet hills was not as majestic as I was expecting, but pretty nonetheless.
+The views of the skyline from one of the 200 feet hills was not as majestic as I was expecting, but pretty nonetheless.

-Altogether, the hiking was decent, although not the best.
+Altogether, the hiking was decent, although not the best in the area.
 Trails were not marked as well as I would have liked, and we almost got lost at several points.
 There are plenty of hills to get a decent workout in on the trails, and also a flat paved path for those looking for a less intense workout.
-Nice and quiet too with barely any crowds.
+The prime benefit was that this place was nice and quiet too with barely any crowds.
 Most of the visitors seemed to be walking dogs along the paved trail.
-We prefer hiking amongst the trees, so we stuck with a few of the hillier trails like the Ridge trail.
-Hiking at Breakheart Reservation is a relaxing way to explore nature and get some exercise in on a weekend afternoon, especially if you are coming from the city.
-The beach is a nice stop for relaxing scenic views.

 Location/Parking